hiringManager/How-To-Actually-Dual-Boot/README.md

 7) Install Linux onto those and bootloader onto that fat32 partition you made.
 Don't combine the Linux/Windows EFI if you try out other distros a lot, don't know what you're doing, aren't wanting to restart from Step 1 because you didn't listen to Step 3.

 8) Select which device @boot instead of having some gay-ass grub menu, thus saving hours of your life.
-It's not graceful, but you've saved some of your short pathetic, nerdy, selfish, yet beautiful, life.
+It's not graceful, but you've saved some of your short, pathetic, nerdy, selfish, yet beautiful, life.

 *You can also install grub after you're done (On the LINUX EFI DONT TOUCH WINDOWS), change the main boot partition in your bios to partition 4/5 or whatever, and it works just like a dual boot should; but rarely does.

 *Refind works but is pretty rude, will pimp-smack your not-to-be-touched windows EFI, and also completely hideous out-of-the-box.

 *And you know the rule the first rule of systemd-boot don't you?
-The first rule of systemd-boot is that we don't use systemd-boot.
+**The first rule of systemd-boot is that we don't use systemd-boot.**